Key takeaways

 Content writer with domestic clients

-Clients deduct TDS on each invoice, the system tracks TDS per client and matches to 26AS, you see net receipts and expected credits, dashboards show revenue and TDS for a smooth ITR.
+Clients deduct TDS on each invoice.
+The system tracks TDS per client and matches to 26AS.
+You see net receipts and expected credits.
+Dashboards show revenue and TDS for a smooth ITR.

 Designer with foreign clients

-You bill in USD or EUR, exports run with LUT, the system tracks exchange rates, gains or losses, and inward remittances, you finish the year with a clean export report and FIRC trails.
+You bill in USD or EUR.
+Exports run with LUT.
+The system tracks exchange rates, gains or losses, and inward remittances.
+You finish the year with a clean export report and FIRC trails.

 Indie developer with a SaaS product